tibbben/geospatial-visualization/syllabus.md

 >  Assigned Reading:

 -   *Making Maps* (Krygier & Wood, 2016)
-  -   front matter of book up to page 13.
-  -   chapter 2: What's Your Map For? pp. 36 - 41.
   -   chapter 3: Mappable Data. pp. 62 - 69.
   -   chapter 4: Map Making Tools. pp. 82 - 92.

 >  Optional Reading:

 -   *Making Maps* (Krygier & Wood, 2016).
-All of chapters 1, 2, and 3
+All of chapters 2 and 3.
 -   Sui, Daniel.
 2008.
 "The Wikification of GIS and its Consequences or Angelina Jolie's New Tattoo and the Future of GIS."  *Computers, Environment and Urban Systems* 32:1-5.
 DOI: [10.1016/j.compenvurbsys.2007.12.001](https://doi.org/10.1016/j.compenvurbsys.2007.12.001).
 -   Vernacularology. [http://vernacularology.ccs.miami.edu/](http://vernacularology.ccs.miami.edu/)

 >  Assignments:

--   Choose one theme in *Cartography* (Field 2018) and create a two slide presentation for the next class meeting
+-   Choose one theme in *Cartography* (Field 2018) and create a two slide presentation for the next class meeting.
 -   Complete installation of software if not yet done.
 -   Choose a subject for the final project and design a file system for the project.
 -   Be ready to present on chosen subject in the next class meeting.